yparsak/PCL/README.md

 ```
 lpadmin -p printer_name -E -v socket://printer_host:port -m raw
 ```
 * Some scanners don't scan single character barcodes.
 If you are printing a single character barcode, you may have to re-program your scanner.
+[39 Any Length](39_any_length.png)

 * Use ImageMagick to convert files to pcl.